yy-tromb/MessageBox_splash/README.md

 # MessageBox_splash
-MessageBox splash like computer virus
+MessageBox splash like computer virus.

 ## Usage
 Execute main.bat

+## ※This is for Windows